 The priciest Fitbit you can buy, the Surge was supposed to be its sports super watch.
 That's harder to build than it sounds but the Surge is still worth a look if you want GPS for running routes (though its accuracy is debatable) as well as everyday activity tracking.
 It has a 5 ATM water resistance rating, though Fitbit advises against wearing it in the pool.

 Essential reading: Fitbit Blaze v Fitbit Surge

 A few more biggies that the Surge alone enjoys – music control and text notifications as well as Caller ID.
 Music is only during workouts but still might sway you over one of the other trackers.

 Wareable verdict: Fitbit Surge review

-A bit of a retro tracker, the One is now pricier than the Flex, which is odd.
+A bit of a retro tracker, the One is now the same price as the Flex 2, which is odd.
 It differs by coming in a clip-on form factor, handy for bras and suchlike.
 It also has a clock and, like the Charge, offers elevation tracking.